brianglass/anastasis/files/feb.md

 Kontakion.
 Tone 3.

-Seated on a priestly throne, glorious Father, you stopped the mouths of rational lions with god-inspired doctrines of the holy Trinity and shed the light of the knowledge of God on your flock; therefore you have been glorified as a godly initiate of GodÂ’s grace.
+Seated on a priestly throne, glorious Father, you stopped the mouths of rational lions with god-inspired doctrines of the holy Trinity and shed the light of the knowledge of God on your flock; therefore you have been glorified as a godly initiate of God’s grace.

 19. Of the holy Apostle Archippus (See November 22nd).